influxdata/docs-v2/content/influxdb/v2.1/notebooks/downsample.md

     {{% /oss-only %}}

 5.  _(Optional)_ Click {{% icon "notebook-add-cell" %}} and select **Note** to
-    add a cell containing notes about what this notebook does.
-For example, the cell might say, "This notebook downsamples Coinbase bitcoin prices into hourly averages."
+    add a note to describe your notebook, for example, "Downsample Coinbase bitcoin prices into hourly averages."
 6.  {{% oss-only %}}

-    Click **Preview** in the upper left to verify that your notebook runs and previews the output.
+    Click **Preview** in the upper left to verify that your notebook runs and displays the output.

     {{% /oss-only %}}
 6. Click **Run** to run the notebook and write the downsampled data to your bucket.